Frequently Asked Questions

 Do I need to be “approved” for a reduced fee scholarship?

 Anyone who fits the household income requirement for a “reduced fee” will be granted a scholarship with proof of income.
 Click here for more information on our youth program fees and sliding scale.
+Proof of income must be submitted by April 30.

 Income information is sensitive.
 Who sees this information?